-The CRRs of SEK are positioned at Aa1/Prime-1
+The CRRs of SEK are Aa1/Prime-1

-The CRRs are positioned three notches above SEK's Adjusted BCA of a1, reflecting extremely low loss given failure from the high volume of instruments that are subordinated to CRR liabilities.
+SEK's CRRs are three notches above its Adjusted BCA of a2, reflecting extremely low Loss Given Failure from the high volume of instruments that are subordinated to CRR liabilities.
 In addition, a very high probability of government support results in a further one notch uplift.